iworks/iworks-pwa/readme.txt

 = What is "Add to Home screen"? =

 Add to Home screen (or A2HS for short) is a feature available in modern browsers that allows a user to "install" a web app, ie. add a shortcut to their Home screen representing their favorite web app (or site) so they can subsequently access it with a single tap.
-This guide explains how A2HS is used, and what you need to do as a developer to allow your users to take advantage of it.

 A2HS is supported in all mobile browsers, except iOS webview.
 It's also supported in some Chromium desktop browsers.